Environmental issues in Israel: Forests

 The created forests are the primary forests in Israel and consist primarily of a number of native and exotic Mediterranean conifers under an afforestation program, that began under the German Templar settlers in 1860s and continued to modern times.
-The Jewish National Fund (JNF) was founded in 1901, to buy land and encourage Jewish settlement, has planted over 240 million trees, built 180 dams, developed 250,000 acres of land and developed more than 1,000 parks.
+The Jewish National Fund (JNF) was founded in 1901, to buy land and encourage Jewish settlement, has planted over 240 million trees, built 180 dams, developed 100000 ha of land and developed more than 1,000 parks.
 In 2006, the JNF signed a 49-year lease agreement with the State of Israel which gives it control over 30000 ha of Negev land for the development of forests.

 The JNF has been criticized by some for planting non-native pine trees which are unsuited to the climate, rather than local species such as olive trees.
 However, counter critics have claimed that the area would not be forested without the efforts of the JNF.
 Concern about the high concentration of single age, monocultural forests was seen in the 1970s as the forests had a high level of susceptibility to potential destruction by pests, disease, fire, drought and snow.

 Israel had a 2018 Forest Landscape Integrity Index mean score of 4.14/10, ranking it 135th globally out of 172 countries.